 API-level DL library testing methods tackle the shortcomings of bulky model-level testing by testing APIs in a DL library individually.
 In particular, Predoo \cite{Predoo_ISSTA_2021_Zhang} emphasizes the importance of focusing on the precision error of DL APIs and studies the precision errors of seven specific APIs.
 DocTer \cite{DocTer_ISSTA_2022_Xie}.
 FreeFuzz \cite{FreeFuzz_ICSE_2022_Wei}, ACETest \cite{ACETest_2023_Shi}, and TitanFuzz \cite{TitanFuzz_ISSTA_2023_Deng} introduce documentation-guided, code-guided, and large language model-driven methods to produce test inputs.

 Considering the potential helpfulness of API interactions for bug detection, later methods create API combinations \cite{GraphBased_ICSE_2021_Luo, Muffin_ICSE_2022_Gu, COMET_TOSEM_2023_Li}.
-They focus on achieving higher API combination diversity.
+Prior works focus on achieving higher API combination diversity.
 They create a whole model as the test subject as the model-level testing methods do and thereby also suffer from difficulties in fault localization.
 Besides, EAGLE \cite{EAGLE_ICSE_2022_Wang} employs equivalence rules for testing.
 Some of its equivalence rules involve API combinations, but no errors were detected with such combinations.
 In addition, TitanFuzz \cite{TitanFuzz_ISSTA_2023_Deng} uses large language models to generate API combinations, while many reported bugs are only triggered by the specific API sequences artificially made, which are rarely used in real-world DL models.
 These methods do not take care of the real API interactions that tend to be more important since they are more likely to be frequently used in daily life and thereby their bugs tend to lead to more severe consequences.